eigenfoo/old-eigenfoo.github.io/_posts/2019-03-08-autoregressive-generative-models.md

         + Google DeepMind composed _several_ PixelRNNs to form a so-called "multi-scale" PixelRNN.

-- How the hell can any of this work?
+- It's amazing that this stuff actually works!
     * RNNs are theoretically more expressive and powerful than autoregressive models.
 However, recent work suggests that such infinite-horizon memory is seldom achieved in practice.